Adoption of a minor by a single person

 Children under 15 years of age

-A minor may be adopted if he or she is in one of the following situations:
+A minor may be adopted in plenary if he or she is in one of the following situations:

-A minor may be adopted if he or she is in one of the following situations:
+A child over 15 years of age shall be adopted by the plenary until he was 21 is in one of the following situations:

 Who shall I contact